wingorithm/fastapi-microservice-template/README.txt

 3. run the service `python main.py` -> table created

+feature
-apigateway : use KONG gateway own infrastructure not the KONG KONNECT
+- apigateway : use KONG gateway own infrastructure not the KONG KONNECT
+- consul kv : config/<service_name>/<key>

 Multi-Compose File Setup Guide
 This project is now structured using multiple docker-compose files to separate the core infrastructure from the application services.
 This is a best practice for managing different service lifecycles and environments.